 Seventy to seventy five percent of what a child reads are sight words.
 These words cannot be sounded out, they must be memorized.
 For example, take the sight word “good”, or “one”.
 If a child saw these words they would become very frustrated when trying to sound out these words.
 These words are not phonetic: they cannot be sounded out.
 Seventy five percent of what a child reads are sight words.
 If a child does not memorize and know these sight words fluently, they will fail at reading seventy five percent of the time!
 A child who fails at reading these words, or fails at phonetically reading words, becomes frustrated with reading and begins to dislike reading.
 If you failed at doing something 80% of the time, you would not want to do it any more.
 For this reason, many students just give up when learning to read.

 At Sight and Sound Reading we want to emphasize the importance of making sure your beginning reader has confidence.
 A confident reader loves to read!
-If you have a struggling reader, we suggest giving our Free learn to read program.
+If you have a struggling reader, we suggest giving our 25 Days to Reading Success a try!.
 In this program the students learn sight words, to help them learn to read.
 The students learn these words in context so that they can see that reading has meaning.
 This helps build their comprehension skills, and gets them excited about learning.
 Each day the students learn new words and before they know it, they are reading an entire page of words that they know!
 We always like to focus on what the student knows, instead of getting the students frustrated by what they do not know.
 We weave phonics into the lesson and then intensively introduce phonics around day 15.
 Before you know it, students are reading both phonetically and sight words easily.

 Want to know a fun tip to help teach your child how to hold a pencil?